![]() |

 Susan Shutrump – Broadway 1&2

 What if the key to a safer, calmer bus ride lies in recognizing students’ sensory needs?
 In this interactive session, you’ll explore how sensory sensitivities may fuel challenging behaviors on the bus and discover how simple, practical accommodations can create a safer, more comfortable environment for everyone.
-Through real-life stories and activities, you’ll get the chance to reflect on your own sensory responses, giving a new perspective on what students truly need to feel safe and supported on the bus.
+Through real-life stories and activities, you’ll get the chance to reflect on your own sensory responses, giving you a new perspective on what students truly need to feel safe and supported on the bus.

 Safe Routes and Stops